What’s in This Article

 The changing leaves make London’s parks especially photogenic in October.

-November: Darker Days and Cozy Indoor Plans
+November: Darker Days and Cosy Indoor Plans

 November leans into late autumn.
 Days are shorter and damp spells are common.
 Daytime highs are often around 12°C, with nights near 5°C.